No B.S. Guide To STI ETF (2020): Prices, How to Buy, Returns & Dividends

 You can invest in the STI ETF easily via any brokerage account that gets you access to the SGX market.

 All brokers who are trading member of SGX will be able to deliver the STI ETF units into your Central Depository (CDP) account.

 The market rate for brokerage commission in Singapore is 0.28% with a minimum of S$25, excluding SGX fees and GST.
 Including the fees and GST would usually end up about S$28.
 You must invest in full lot sizes and one lot is equivalent to 10 units.

 It may not be worthwhile to invest a small amount of money via the brokerages as your percentage cost may be too high.

-For example, if you buy one lot of STI ETF worth S$320, you would still have to pay S$28 commission, which is almost 9% sales charge!
+If you buy one lot of STI ETF worth S$30, you would still have to pay S$28 commission, which is almost 100% sales charge!

 This is too expensive.